SimonWoodtli/zet/20240104010508/README.md

 # Server Security: Add fail2ban

-In case you don't use best practice V1 or V2 and have an open port having fail2ban is useful to implement.
 Although it's main feature is making brute-force attacks more difficult, and we nullified this attack vector (ssh key pair auth only).
-It still helps because you will have fewer attempts on your server and that results in less logs which is always good.
+It'll still help because you will have fewer login attempts on your server.
+And that results in less logs which is always good.
 Plus fail2ban can also be used for web apps with authentication or nginx.

+* In case you use best practice V1 and allow only white listed IPs to connect, you'd technically not need it but I'd still use it though.
+* In case you use best practice V2 and only allow local network connection from a VPN you won't need fail2ban, but it doesn't hurt either.

 ## fail2ban features